Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Banking fees

-Let’s now take a look at fees for the banking packages.
+We must take a look at the fees for the banking packages.

-First, let’s start with the account price per month.
-As you can expect from UBS, their banking package is not free.
+First, we start with the monthly account price.
+As you can expect from UBS, their banking packages are not free.
 First, we must distinguish two versions of the packages:

 If you have more than 10’000 CHF on your account or a mortgage with UBS, you will get 5 CHF off your base price.
 So the Standard package will only cost you 8 CHF per month (96 CHF per year).